alokright/WeatherApp-UnityPlugin/README.md

 ### 3. Challenges with Handling Multiple Requests

 The current implementation faces issues when handling multiple requests concurrently.
-This can result in conflicts, data corruption, or unexpected behavior.
+### 4. Lack of Internet connectivity check